-Another thing to consider is if you’d want your sterilizer to come with its own powerhead or if it will be dependant on your filter’s one.
+Another thing to consider is if you’d want your sterilizer to come with its own powerhead or if it will be dependent on your filter’s flow rate.

-I highly recommend that you go for one that has its own pump and here’s a solid reason for that:
+I highly recommend that you go for a UV sterilizer that has its own pump and here’s a solid reason for that:

-When there’s a separate powerhead the flow rate is as per manufacturer’s instructions, which is very important for the types of pathogens your UV will be targeting.
+When there’s a separate pump, the flow rate is as per the manufacturer’s instructions.
+This is very important for the types of pathogens the UV water filter will be targeting.

-If there’s no powerhead the speed at which your UV sterilizer works is dependant on your filter’s water turnover.
+If there’s no powerhead the speed at which your UV sterilizer works is dependent on your filter’s water turnover.